 Sure, Fremont area casinos like the Downtown Grand and El Cortez are a block or two away, but for the most part, all of the Fremont Street casinos are very close together, and – in many cases – physically attached to each other.

-A walk from the Fremont Casino to the Horseshoe, for example, is 40 feet.
+A walk from the Fremont Casino to Binion’s, for example, is 40 feet.
 Contrast that to the Strip, where it’s a fairly long walk (.14 mile) just to get from the Aria to the Las Vegas Strip sidewalk.

 A walk from say, Harrah’s to the Bellagio, is a trek involving heat, crowds, escort-card slappers, pedestrian bridges and more, whereas Fremont Street’s smaller, more intimate casinos make it extremely easy to bounce around from joint to joint.

 In essence: if you’re content to plop yourself down on one machine, or a bank of slots and play for awhile, both the Strip and Downtown will be fine for you.
 However the antsy casino hoppers among us will find their walk much easier and enjoyable on Fremont Street.

 (4) What Are My Food and Entertainment Tastes?

 If you’re a “show person,” you’d be better suited staying on the Strip, surrounded by world-class singers, and even Celine Dion too.
 (Rimshot).
 Between the comedians, magicians, and endless variations of Cirque du Soleil shows, your entertainment-hungry heart will be satisfied.

 Downtown’s main draw is the Fremont Street Experience.
 (Go here to find the Fremont Street Experience light show times).
 Downtown has its shares of lounge acts and shows of course, however the variety and sheer number of acts on the Strip make it a better choice for the show lovers among us.